Tenza/configurations/ArchLinux Installation/1 - Base System Installation.md

 #### Check network

-Before we start with the installation of the base system, we need to make sure that the network is working.
+Before the installation of the base system, make sure that the network is working.
-If we are using a wired connection, DHCP should be activated by default.
+If a wired connection in being used, try the ping command because DHCP should be activated by default.

 <pre>
 ping -c 3 google.com